-School group visits should be booked in advance through the Gallery’s Learning & Participation Office.
-School group bookings are usually $7 per student (depending on exhibitions or program).
+School group visits should be booked in advance online through our Learning and Participation Office.
+School group bookings for paid exhibitions are usually $8 per student (depending on the exhibition or program).

 Personal guided tours can be booked for small groups.
-Contact the Gallery’s Venues Department on (02) 9225 1703 or firstname.lastname@example.org
+Contact our Venues Department on 02 9225 1703.

 What happens if I miss my timeslot for a timed-entry exhibition?

-If you are more than 15 minutes late, please go to the information desk on the ground level and staff will try to place you in the next available session.
+If you are more than 15 minutes late, please go to the welcome hub at the North Building or the welcome desk at the South Building and staff will try to place you in the next available session.

 Can someone else use my ticket?

-There are no names on tickets so they can be used by anyone, regardless of who purchased it.
+There are no names on tickets so they can be used by anyone, regardless of who bought it.

 How long can I spend in an exhibition?